-In the year 2000, Stuart Manley found an old wartime poster in a box of secondhand books.
+Back at the turn of this century, Stuart Manley found an old wartime poster in a box of secondhand books.
 Mary Manley liked the poster so much she had it framed and hung it in their bookshop.
 The poster proved so popular that a year later they began selling copies.

-Things may have settled since then, and our need for the poster may not be so urgent, but as this time of churning continues we can all feel the pressure again from time to time.
+Since then, things may have settled, but as this time of churning continues we can all feel pressures from time to time.
 Many of the refugees entering Europe are literally fleeing a war zone.
 And imagine what it must be like this morning for the managers and owners of the Volkswagen Group.
-Members of the Porsche and Piech families (majority owners) have seen the company’s net worth fall by €25bn in two days.
-Imagine what you would be feeling if you were one of the managers at the company.
+Members of the majority owner Porsche and Piech families have seen the company’s net worth fall by €25bn in two days.
+Imagine what you would be feeling if you were a manager at the company.

-For all of us it is useful advice to Keep Calm and Carry On.
-Or, in the language of The Churning, to centre and ground, make sense of the situation, decide what is important to you, and then define that as an inspiring vision.
+For all of us, Keep Calm and Carry On is still useful advice.
+In the language of Inner Leadership this is translated to become: centre and ground and deepen your connection with yourself.
+Make clear sense of your situation, find more opportunities to move forward, and turn the best of them into an inspiring vision.
 Then go about making it happen in a calm and straightforward way.